 - Veterinary Technology

-As we are becoming Vermont State University, offices across our current institutions are working diligently to align all registration and orientation programs.
-Below is an outline of anticipated programs for new students entering this fall 2023.
-Admissions will connect with new, incoming students to inform of detailed next steps for registration and orientations after May 1st has passed, in mid-May, and then on a rolling basis through to the semester start.
+Below is an outline of programs for new undergraduate students entering Vermont State.
+Admissions will connect with new, incoming students to provide initial next steps for registration and orientation programs on a rolling basis through to the semester start.

-The first day of fall term classes is Monday, August 21.
+The first day of spring 2024 term classes is Monday, January 22.
+The first day of fall 2024 term classes is Monday, August 26.
 Here are the steps that will prepare you for registering and making your transition to the university successful:

 Complete Vermont State 101